 U.S. Department of Education regulations determine total loan eligibility, i.e. the maximum amount you can borrow in any given loan period, based on the following formula: tuition + fees + reasonable living expenses – financial awards received.
 Your FAFSA results will determine how this final amount is divided among your different loan types, but your overall loan eligibility is provided in the official financial award letter.

-Once a loan has been certified and the funds are ready to be requested from the U.S. treasury, student accounting services will credit your account with the net amounts of the loan.
+Once a loan has been certified and the funds are ready to be requested from the Department of Education.
+Student Accounting Services will credit your account with the net amounts of the loan.
 The net US dollar amount is converted to Euros using the official daily exchange rate for the day The American University of Paris received the funds.

 If you apply for one of these loans and your credit check fails, you will either need to correct the problem with your credit report or apply with an endorser.
 We encourage you to ensure that any problems get resolved well before payment deadlines.

 Although the Financial Aid Office strives to ensure that our students understand the complexities of the student loan process, we’ll never refuse to certify a loan for an eligible student.
-However, the Financial Aid Office reserves the right to refuse to process federal loans for a) students taking summer session courses before they begin their full-time studies in the fall semester; b) students who are not registered full-time during their first semester.
+However, the Financial Aid Office will not process federal loans for a) students taking summer session courses before they begin their full-time studies in the fall semester; b) students who are not registered full-time during their first semester.

 Both the Financial Aid Office and Student Accounting Services process loans for students, but each office has a specific role and is better able to answer questions in certain areas.